Deinstitutionalization in the United States: Reducing costs

 As hospitalization costs increased, both the federal and state governments were motivated to find less expensive alternatives to hospitalization.
 The 1965 amendments to Social Security shifted about 50% of the mental health care costs from states to the federal government, motivating the government to promote deinstitutionalization.

+Deinstitutionalization began in 1955 with the widespread introduction of chlorpromazine, commonly known as Thorazine, the first effective antipsychotic medication, and received a major impetus 10 years later with the enactment of federal Medicaid and Medicare.
+Specifically, a provision of Medicaid largely prohibited reimbursement to states for mental illness treatment in facilities that had more than sixteen beds.
+This clause incentivized states to close their larger mental hospitals and offer treatment in a community out-patient setting, which was 50% reimbursable under Medicaid.

+In 1955, there were 558,239 severely mentally ill patients in the nation's public psychiatric hospitals.
+By 1965, the number had declined to approximately 500,000, after which it dropped rapidly, reaching approximately 100,000 by the early 1980's.
+The rate of decrease slowed thereafter, reaching 71,619 in 1994 and 62,532 by 2014.

 The increase in homelessness was seen as related to deinstitutionalization.
 Studies from the late 1980s indicated that one-third to one-half of homeless people had severe psychiatric disorders, often co-occurring with substance abuse.

 A process of indirect cost-shifting may have led to a form of "re-institutionalization" through the increased use of jail detention for those with mental disorders deemed unmanageable and noncompliant.
 When laws were enacted requiring communities to take more responsibility for mental health care, necessary funding was often absent, and jail became the default option, being cheaper than psychiatric care.
+In 1960, 55,362 individuals with serious mental illness were incarcerated in state and federal prisons.
+By 2014, that number was 392,037.

 In summer 2009, author and columnist Heather Mac Donald stated in City Journal, "jails have become society's primary mental institutions, though few have the funding or expertise to carry out that role properly ... at Rikers, 28 percent of the inmates require mental health services, a number that rises each year."